CYBR 1100 INTRODUCTION TO INFORMATION SECURITY (3 credits)

 This is the BSIA capstone course where students extend and apply their knowledge in defining, implementing, and assessing secure information systems.
 Students will demonstrate their ability to specify, apply, and assess different types of countermeasures at different points in the enterprise with a special focus on system boundaries.
 Students will complete and defend a Certification and Accreditation package.

-The course provides a format for an Information Assurance student to work with a local or national industry partner in a cyber security oriented position, and to receive credit for this practical experience.
-The internship may or may not be a paid position, but will definitely be directly related to Information Assurance.
+The course provides a format for a student to work with a local or national industry partner in a cyber-security oriented position, and to receive credit for this practical experience.
+The internship may or may not be a paid position, but will definitely be directly related to the Cybersecurity degree program.
 The class is proposed and organized by the student, with participating faculty supervising and input provided by the industry partner.

 Prerequisite(s)/Corequisite(s): Instructor Permission